Worldwide Guide to Women in Leadership

 1918-65 H.M.
 Kuini Sālote Mafile'o Pilolevu Veiongo Tupou III, By the Grace of God Queen of Tonga

 Generally known as Queen Salote Tupou III, she was absolute ruler and President of the Privy Council, the 21.
 Tu’i Kano’kupolu and 1923-65 Head of the Free Wesleyan Church of Tonga, the National (Methodist) Church.
 Her husband, Prince Viliami Tupoulahi Tungī Mailefihi, was a member of the nobility and a sideline of the royal family, and held the office of Premier from 1923, until his death in 1941.
 She then appointed her son, the crown prince, as Premier.
 He succeeded her as Tauf’ahau Toupu IV (1918-1965-).
 She brought Tonga to international attention when she attended the 1953 coronation of Queen Elizabeth II in London, endearing herself to the British people by riding through the streets in an open carriage, smiling and waving, in the pouring rain.
 She was a keen writer and author of countless dance songs and love poems (hiva kakala) as well as majestic lakalaka.
 She served as Chairman of the Tonga Traditions Committee 1954–1965, patronised the Tonga Red Cross Society.
 She died 16 December 1965 at Aotea Hospital, Auckland, after a long illness.
-She was 191 centimetres tall and mother of three sons, and lived (1900-65).
+She was 191 centimetres tall and mother of 3 sons, and lived (1900-65).

 Surma Khanum